 NO, ofcourse not.
 You feel miserable, and now you have to pretend that you’re having a good time, when really you just want to cry.
 So when people say “you’ll feel better” they don’t mean YOU’LL feel better.
 They mean THEY’LL feel better.
 Because it’s really all about them, and rheumatoid arthritis is soooooooooo inconvenient.

 Can’t I just take a pill?
 Well, sure!
 I do take pills.
 Lots and lots of pills.
-Not just an advil, but pretty serious ones like methotrexate and other immunosuppressives.
+Not just an advil, but pretty serious ones like prednisone, methotrexate and other immunosuppressives.
 I also take 1.5 times the maximum daily dose of Naprosyn.
+And I take opioids.
 Otherwise I don’t move at all.
 The medications certainly do help…but they don’t take all the symptoms away.
 They don’t take all the pain away.
 They don’t give me anywhere near a normal life.
 I am only hoping that they are keeping the joint damage at bay.
 Don’t even get me started on the side effects…

 People don’t understand that I am in pain all the time.
 It never goes away, it never lets up.
 Sometimes it is mild, sometimes it is excruciating.
 And here’s the really fun thing….I can’t tell when it’s going to be bad and when it’s going to be manageable.
 Note how I didn’t say ‘good’.
 It is NEVER good!